 No, visa applications that have already been lodged will continue to be processed according to visa processing timeframes.

-7. What occupations are being prioritised for processing?
+7. What occupations are being prioritized for processing?

-The Priority Migration Skilled Occupation List (PMSOL) identifies 19 occupations which fill critical skills needs to support Australia’s economic recovery from COVID-19.
-Employer Sponsored visa applications which have an occupation on the PMSOL will be given priority processing.
+The Priority Migration Skilled Occupation List (PMSOL) identifies 19 occupations that fill critical skills needs to support Australia’s economic recovery from COVID-19.
+Employer-Sponsored visa applications which have an occupation on the PMSOL will be given priority processing.

-Non-citizens who are working in critical sectors may also be prioritised for visa processing in other skilled visa categories.
+Non-citizens who are working in critical sectors may also be prioritized for visa processing in other skilled visa categories.
 Temporary visa holders may also be considered for travel exemptions to enter Australia.

-These critical sectors include specialist medical services, supply of essential goods and services (such as medical technology, telecommunications, engineering, mining, supply chain logistics, aged care, agriculture and the maritime industry), delivery of services which are critical to Australia’s economic recovery (such as financial technology, large scale manufacturing and media production), and also critical skills in religious fields.
+These critical sectors include specialist medical services, supply of essential goods and services (such as medical technology, telecommunications, engineering, mining, supply chain logistics, aged care, agriculture, and the maritime industry), delivery of services that are critical to Australia’s economic recovery (such as financial technology, large scale manufacturing and media production), and also critical skills in religious fields.

 8. What are the key sectors for the Global Talent Program?

-The Global Talent Program provides attracting skills for Australia of high-calibre professionals to live permanently in Australia and work in 10 key industries.
+The Global Talent Program provides attracting skills for Australia of high-caliber professionals to live permanently in Australia and work in 10 key industries.